What you see

 -

-Check system configuration settings:
+Check the system settings:

 Check it’s fixed